 The Center for Free Enterprise brought Dr. David Skarbek to Florida Southern on Feb.
 6 for the third Politics, Law & Economics Lecture Series of the spring semester.

 Skarbek is an Associate Professor of Political Science at Brown University studying the operation of informal institutions within prisons globally.
 He is also the author of The Social Order of the Underworld: How Prison Gangs Govern the American Penal System.
+You can see the details on what needs to be done if you are ever in trouble.

 His research suggests that prison gangs form to define and enforce property rights and to facilitate exchange when state-based governance institutions cannot or will not do so.